Cycling in Yorkshire & Beyond

 The peloton heads east out of Florence to San Jacopo al Girone, on the Arno river.
 The départ réel is just after San Jacopo, on the Via Aretina.

-The riders follow the Arno to Pontassieve, then they shadow the river Sieve to Rufina and Dicomano.
+From Pontassieve, the riders shadow the river Sieve to Rufina, famous for its Chianti Rufina wine, and Dicomano.

 The race reaches Premilcuore.

-After following the Fiume Rabbi further downstream, the next climb on Stage 1 looms.
+After following the Fiume Rabbi further downstream to Strada San Zeno, the next climb on Stage 1 looms - Côte des Forche.

 The next climb is of the Monte delle Forche, called the Côte des Forche by the Tour de France organisers.